gidden/opt-int-old-cyclopts/README.md

    * lapack: http://www.netlib.org/lapack/
    * coin-Cbc: https://projects.coin-or.org/Cbc.

+Additionally, one must:
-Additionally, one must set an environment variable COIN_ROOT_DIR.
-This should point to the directory in which the bin, include, and lib folders for coin-Cbc reside.
+   * set an environment variable COIN_ROOT_DIR (this should point to the directory in which the bin, include, and lib folders for coin-Cbc reside)
+   * add that environment variable to your PATH environment variable

 With these two steps taken, one can perform the normal cmake, make, make install steps.